 Sequence of some end-time events

-In studying a bit of Revelation chapter 3, the pinnacle of revelation given Paul in prison, and visions given Daniel in exile, we’ve come to see the exalted heavenly position of the mature Church after she suffers persecution sufficient enough to turn lukewarm Laodiceans into either enduring Philadelphian overcomers or unrepentant apostates; this is occurring now, and will continue to escalate until the Lord determines we have attained maturity (see Eph.
+In studying a bit of Revelation chapter 3, the pinnacle of revelation given Paul in prison, and visions given Daniel in exile, we’ve come to see the exalted heavenly position of the overcoming church remnant after she suffers persecution sufficient enough to turn lukewarm Laodiceans into either enduring Philadelphian overcomers or unrepentant apostates (see Eph.
 4:11-13; also Part 5: The Overcomers).

-As Israel and the Gentiles remain behind for their testing/judgment during Daniel’s 70th ‘week,’ the Church remnant, one Body with Christ, will be adjuncts to God’s throne, the very criterion for the destruction and removal of the antichrist (see Part 6: The Thrones and the Court).
+As Israel, the non-overcoming church members, and the Gentiles remain behind for their testing/judgment during Daniel’s 70th ‘week,’ the overcoming church remnant will be adjuncts to God’s throne, the very criterion for the destruction and removal of the antichrist (see Part 6: The Thrones and the Court).
 Evil will be displaced from the heavenly realms by our very presence once our marriage to our Bridegroom is finally consummated in His Father’s house (see Part 4: The Bride of Christ and chart of Scriptures relating to the Jewish wedding custom).

 God’s sequence of events is provided us in Paul’s two letters to the godly Thessalonians.
 Paul spent only three weeks with these saints (Acts 17:3), yet we see that he had taught them about the two phases of Christ’s Second Advent, things we presently have difficulty apprehending!
 Obviously we must employ divine power to demolish strongholds (2 Cor.
 10:4-5 NIV), preconceived constructs, and pay attention to what Paul explains in these two short epistles.

-Within them, Paul instructs that God first rescues us [the Church] from the coming wrath (1 Thess.
+Within them, Paul instructs that God first rescues us [the overcoming church remnant, of the same character as the godly Thessalonians] from the coming wrath (1 Thess.
 1:10), then the man of lawlessness [antichrist] is revealed with his initial peace and safety followed by his utter wickedness (1 Thess.
 5:3; 2 Thess 2) culminating in the Day of the Lord (2 Thess 2:2-3) when they will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might on the day he He comes to be glorified in his holy people (2 Thess.
 1:9-10 emphasis added).

-It is not until some undisclosed period of time after we have left that the man of lawlessness can and will be revealed on earth, for the Church’s restraint on lawlessness will have been taken out of the way (2 Thess 2:3-8).
+It is not until after Christ’s overcomers have left that the man of lawlessness can and will be revealed on earth, for the overcomers’ restraint on lawlessness will have been taken out of the way (2 Thess 2:3-8).
 The overcoming remnant of Church saints will not be overcome by the antichrist; he is overcome by them (see Part 5: The Overcomers and above).
+Hallelujah!

 <>< <>< <><